Willy Herteleer: Commands

 He became chief of Staff Operations Naval Operations Commands in September 1987 at the same in the Herald of Free Enterprise rescue operations and in Operations of the First Gulf War, at the rank of captain, he commands Belgian-Dutch Mine Warfare School Osten was between 1987 and until 1989 was the time he introduced the Mine countermeasures operational sea-training and warfare simulator specifications, he was moved to Belgian Naval Staff Brussels during winter of 1989 and until the middle year of 1990 he became staff officer of operations.

 He rose to become the Commander Naval Operations that was June 1990, he became the head of the Belgian ships during the second Gulf War to freedom of Kuwait until 1992 when he rose up to the rank of rear admiral, he was moved to the General Staff HQ Brussels.
 He rose to become the Chief of Naval Staff effective from 1 January 1993 with a promotion to the rank of Vice Admiral.
-He became the Chief of the General Staff effective from October 1995 before It was renamed to Chief of Defence Staff in January 2002, an promotion to the rank of Admiral was followed 12 days after the renaming of the Defence Staff office, it took effect on 14 January 2002.
+He became the Chief of the General Staff effective from October 1995 before It was renamed to Chief of Defence Staff in January 2002, a promotion to the rank of Admiral was followed 12 days after the renaming of the Defence Staff office, it took effect on 14 January 2002.

 He became Aide to the King of Belgium between the October 1999, he retired on 1 January 2003 after serving in the both office and reaching the mandatory age limitation regulations.
 Before becoming the CHODS, he partakes his responsibilities which was Air Campaign Kosovo in 1996 until the summer of 1997 when he was responsible for SFOR and the Central Africa in 2001.

 He joined the Allied Command Transformation as a member after retirement, he was their senior concept developer for the Consensus Decision Coherence, he rose to become the President of the Royal Work IBIS in 2005 from which he until 2008, he joined Eurodefense-Belgium for promoting the European Security and Defence concepts.